kainliu/kainliu.github.io/source/_posts/complexity-of-python-operations.md

 is O(N) + O(N) which is O(N + N) which is O(2N) which is O(N).

-Note that for an if statment like
+Note that for an if statement like

   if test:    	 assume complexity of test is O(T)
      block 1     assume complexity of block 1 is O(B1)